-Positioning your link well in your content is a linking strategy on its own.
-In this article, we will discuss how strategic link placement can bring more SEO value from to links.
+Position of the link in SEO well in your content is a linking strategy on its own.
+In this article, we will discuss how strategic link placement can bring more SEO value to links.
 But first, we’ll look into the components of a standard webpage and their positions.

 According to Web Style Guide, the page structure of a standard webpage should look like this.
 Links from other parts (except the main content column) are considered WordPress links for site navigation.
 That’s how marketers learned that positioning your links well can give more value in terms of SEO.